alternet/alternet.ml/parsing/src/site/markdown/parsing.md

 * The production of `Token VARIABLE` ends with [`.asToken();`](apidocs/ml/alternet/parser/Grammar.Rule.html#asToken--).
 In fact, we have written our first `Rule` but we want to turn the entire rule in a simple token.
 We will examine rules in detail in the next section.
 * In fact, the `Token VARIABLE` is made of smaller tokens, that are marked as `@Fragment`.

 [`@Fragment`](apidocs/ml/alternet/parser/Grammar.Fragment.html) ?
 A token is not necessary the smallest component of a grammar, but rather the smallest *useful* component of a grammar.
 In fact, we have convenient `@Fragment`s tokens that are defined here because they may be used elsewhere.
 But the real useful part is to have a `VARIABLE` produced by the parser, we don't care that that variable name is made of a mix of uppercase, lowercase, digits, and underscore characters (our grammar ensure that it will be the case), we just want a variable name.
 If we omit the `@Fragment` annotation, each individual token will be produced by the parser and may mask the production of a `VARIABLE` token.
 However, when entering a token composed of other tokens, the components will be considered as fragments.
-Setting a `@Fragment` annotation indicates that the target token is not eligible for selection.

 We can reuse the previously fragments defined elsewhere by using [`.asToken()`](apidocs/ml/alternet/parser/Grammar.Rule.html#asToken--) if we want a string token, or [`.asNumber()`](apidocs/ml/alternet/parser/Grammar.Rule.html#asNumber--) if we want a number.
-A token annotated as fragment will be discarded, except if it is used in a rule exposed itself as a token with `.asToken()` or `.asNumber()` : such rule will aggregate the tokens.
-Be aware that for a rule made of non-fragment tokens, the matched characters will be reported twice !
+A token annotated as fragment should be discarded, except if it is used in a rule exposed itself as a token with `.asToken()` or `.asNumber()` : such rule will aggregate the fragment tokens.

 ```java
     // NUMBER  ::= DIGIT+